diablodale/dp.docs/docs/_max/dp.kinect2.md

   Kinect even though there is one plugged in.
 The result is sometimes the "open" will fail.
 Or you will get a successful open yet get repeatedly the last known data (which could be zeros).
 Set [`@unique 1`](attributes/unique.md) to prevent this errant data.

-### Standalone Applications and Collectives {#standalone}

-Standalone applications can be created with dp.kinect2.
-All standard features of dp.kinect2 will work.
-If you use the optional face features, you will need to copy the `Kinect20.Face.xxx.dll` and the `NuiDatabase` folder into the support subfolder of your application.

-Collectives can also be created and all standard features will work.
-Max 6 and Max 7 have a limitation;
-the optional files needed for face tracking can not be directly included within the collective file.
-I have created a workaround in the plugin codebase.
-It requires you copy the `Kinect20.Face.xxx.dll` and the `NuiDatabase` folder into the same folder as the collective.

-Please remember that your license for {{ page.title }} is only for one computer.
-You or your customers need
-<a href="https://hidale.com/shop/{{- page.title | slugify -}}/">additional licenses</a> for each computer
-on which your standalone or collective runs.